FAQ: Whole Body Cryotherapy

 Is it safe?

-Single person and multi-person walk-in cryochambers similar to Cryohealtcare’s cryochambers have been used for almost 40 years.
-Problems only arise if a client steps into the machine with wet clothing, especially wet socks, as water will freeze immediately at these temperatures.
-The nitrogen being used to cool these chambers is the same nitrogen that makes up the air we breathe (actually 78% of it).
-In either type of chamber, the client breathes room-air.
+Single person and multi-person walk-in cryochambers similar to Cryohealthcare’s cryochambers have been used for almost forty years.
+The nitrogen that is used to cool these chambers is the same nitrogen that makes up the air we breathe (actually 78% of it).
+In the chamber, the client is submerged in the liquid nitrogen fumes only up to the neck, while breathing room air at all times.
 For added safety, chambers are also equipped with an oxygen monitor.
 In order to protect the more temperature sensitive tissues such as hands and feet, clients wear dry socks, slippers, and gloves, which we provide.
-In the walk-in chambers, clients also have to wear a face-mask (to protect the nose and prevent the inhalation of cold air), as well as earmuffs or a hat covering the ears.
+The client is in continuous communication with the technician always, which improves the client’s overall sense of safety.

 Is it comfortable?